ksdtech/KSD-Test-Browser/README.md

 A Chrome App for test-taking in kiosk mode on a Chromebook.

-This is heavily based on the [code sample](https://github.com/GoogleChrome/chrome-app-samples/tree/master/samples/webview-samples/new-window) which shows how to use the [New Window API](https://developer.chrome.com/apps/tags/webview#event-newwindow) for [webviews](http://developer.chrome.com/apps/app_external.html#webview).
+This is heavily based on the [code sample](https://github.com/GoogleChrome/chrome-app-samples/tree/master/samples/webview-samples/new-window) from Google which shows how to use the [New Window API](https://developer.chrome.com/apps/tags/webview#event-newwindow) for [webviews](http://developer.chrome.com/apps/app_external.html#webview).
 The license is inherited from that project.

-Primary changes have involved paring down functionality to the bare minimum necessary to browse sites such as Pearson SuccessNet Plus.
+## Test Browsing Features

+This project attempts to facilitate undistracted test-taking for students by creating a browser with limited functionality, such as preventing navigation to arbitrary URLs.
+Some changes have also been made to improve operation on a Chromebook in Kiosk Mode, including forcing all new windows to open as new tabs and the addition of an Exit button.

-The app behaves like a tabbed browser.
-When actions in we webview request a new tab or window, the browser responds appropriately.
-For example, clicking links with a foreign target opens a new tab in the foreground; ctrl+clicking a link opens a new tab in the background; Javascript calls to `window.open()` that identify a different window open a new window.
+Otherwise, the app should behave like an ordinary tabbed browser.
+When actions in a webview request a new tab or window, the browser will respond by opening a new tab.

-## Features
+## Other Features

 * Shortcut keys: `Ctrl + [1-9]` (select tab)
 * Popup confirmation: An attempt to open a separate window (not a separate